 WHAT WE DO

 Born and raised in Ecuador, Maria immigrated to the United States in the 1990s to pursue her education.
-She has crafted a career guided by her passion to address social disparities.
 A seasoned non-profit leader, organizer, facilitator, advocate, educator, and coalition builder, Maria is a firm believer in the power of people coming together to address complex social problems.
-She spent over ten years as a healthcare practitioner, before turning to policy, equity, and advocacy work, which she has been doing for the past eight years.
-She served as Campaign Lead and later as Interim Hub Manager for the California Endowment’s project Building Healthy Communities (East Oakland), Director of FairVote New Mexico, and more recently as Campaign Manager for Common Cause New Mexico.
+She spent over ten years as a healthcare practitioner, before turning to policy, equity, and advocacy work.
+She served as Campaign Lead and later as Interim Hub Manager for the California Endowment’s project Building Healthy Communities (East Oakland), Director of FairVote New Mexico, and Campaign Manager for Common Cause New Mexico.
 She is a national expert on the issue of ranked choice voting.
-She believes that democracy is the ultimate health equity indicator.
-She founded the firm Democracy in Action, which works at the intersection of equity and democracy in 2019.
+She believes that democracy is the ultimate health equity indicator and devotes her professional work to ensure that the democratic process is accessible to all people.

-When Grace was growing up in Wisconsin, her mother managed constituent affairs in the office of U.S. Senator Russ Feingold.
-Seeing her mother work diligently to assist constituents, regardless of party or who they voted for, and the bold policies pursued by Senator Feingold such as the Bipartisan Campaign Reform Act, showed her that a healthy democracy serves its people and requires care and upkeep.

-Grace brings over 7 years experience working on RCV advocacy and implementation campaigns across the country.
+Grace brings over 9 years experience working on voter education campaigns across the country.
 She began her career as an organizer with FairVote Minnesota’s Rank Your Vote campaign, went on to become Deputy Director of Outreach at FairVote, and led voter education and organizing campaigns as a consultant with Democracy in Action.
-Over the course of several years and many campaigns she has come to deeply understand and appreciate the power of community organizing and has solidified her belief that a strong democracy is one that evolves to better serve the people.
-Grace specializes in voter engagement and education, leadership development, strategic planning, and program management.
+Grace has led voter education campaigns across the country in places like Alaska, Minneapolis & St. Paul, Maine, Santa Fe, New York City, and Utah.
+Over the course of her career she has come to deeply understand and appreciate the power of community organizing and has solidified her belief that a strong democracy is one that evolves to better serve the people.
+Grace specializes in voter and candidate education, training development and facilitation, community organizing, and leadership development.